US stocks rally after their sell-off, but not by enough to keep them from a 4th straight losing week

 Past shutdowns have not been a huge deal for financial markets, with investors pointing to how U.S. economic growth recovered after funding was restored.
 But any clearing of uncertainty can be helpful when so much of it has been sending the U.S. stock market on big, scary swings not just day to day but also hour to hour.

+“Many consumers cited the high level of uncertainty around policy and other economic factors,” according to Joanne Hsu, direct of the survey, and “frequent gyrations in economic policies make it very difficult for consumers to plan for the future, regardless of one’s policy preferences.”

+Consumers are bracing for higher inflation in the future, with expectations for the long term jumping to 3.9% from last month's prediction of 3.5%.
+That's the biggest month-over-month jump since 1993.

-Such fears have Wall Street focused on whether companies are seeing the uncertainty translate into real pain for their businesses.
+Such fears have Wall Street focused on whether companies are seeing the sour mood of consumers translating into real pain for their businesses.

-Ulta Beauty jumped 6.1% after the beauty products retailer reported stronger profit for the latest quarter.
+Ulta Beauty jumped 8.7% after the beauty products retailer reported stronger profit for the latest quarter.
 The company’s forecasts for upcoming revenue and profit fell short of analysts’ targets, but Chief Financial Officer Paula Oyibo said it wanted to be cautious “as we navigate ongoing consumer uncertainty.”

-Other retailers and airlines have said recently they've begun to see a change in their customers' behavior because of the uncertainty created by tariffs.
+Analysts said the forecasts appeared better than feared.

 Gains for Big Tech stocks and companies in the artificial-intelligence industry also helped support the market.
 Such stocks have been under the most pressure in the recent sell-off after critics said their prices shot too high in the frenzy around AI.